eddy-github/dokuwiki/README.md

 dokuwiki
 ========

-This repo is just a replacement of my docuwiki instance.
+This repo is just a replacement for my dokuwiki instance.